NETWAYS/jenkins-training/Installation/02_installation_jenkins.md

 * Also allows for further Jenkins/Java configurations

-You should be able to reach Jenkins form your Browser now:
+You should be able to reach Jenkins with your Browser now:

     @@@ shell
     http://192.168.56.101:8080